 Taxes in Sweden

 Taxes in Sweden are paid according to a sliding scale.
-Residents are taxed on their worldwide income, whereas non-residents who are temporarily working in Sweden are usually taxed only on their income earned in the country.
+Residents are taxed on their worldwide income, whereas non-residents temporarily working in Sweden are usually taxed only on their income earned in the country.

 Expat Health Insurance